md-redwan-hossain/bd-geographical-data-api/README.md

 ## How to run

 - The preferred way to use the API is docker.
 However, you need dotnet 7 to run the source code.
+- Precompiled binaries are also available in the release page.
+Just extract them and use.
 - For API documentation, go to `/swagger` endpoint.
 Example url: `http://localhost:5000/swagger`
 - If any package is missing, simply run: